MrBMueller/MidGen/README.md

  - `<smf-hash-pointer>` is simply a pointer into your smf midi data structure where the sequence get inserted.
 Typically you'll use the standard smf output structure `%main::out`, but in case you work on multiple smf structures in parallel, you need to specify which one to use.
  - `<Track>` is almost self-explanatory.
 It simply specifies the tracknumber where the sequence goes into.
 Track numbers start from zero.
  - `<start-time>` is basically the timestamp in whole note units where the sequence gets inserted.
- - `<base-note>` is the reference note since the sequence typically works relative from there.
+ - `<base-note>` determines the reference note `0` and the sequencer works relative from there.
 In conjunction with the scale it provides finally the sequence key.
+ - `<scale>` 0:chromatic (typically used in combination with base-note zero to access regular midi note numbers - e.g. for percussion sequences); 2:major; 3:minor
  - `<sequence>` is a text based argument representing the actual sequence to insert

 Example - simple micro sequence: